KenzieHQ/Sahabat-KTB/ADMIN-SYSTEM.md

 ---

 ## Overview
-A comprehensive admin system has been created for the Sahabat KTB forum.
+A comprehensive admin system has been created for the Thinkery forum.
 The admin account `kenzie.siregar@sma-ktb.sch.id` has full administrative privileges.

 ## Features